Microsoft/azure-docs.nl-nl/articles/data-factory/connector-troubleshoot-guide.md

 - **Aanbeveling**: Controleer de kolom in de query ' Structure ' in dataset en ' mappings ' in de activiteit.

-### <a name="error-code--sqlcolumnnamemismatchbycasesensitive"></a>Fout code: SqlColumnNameMismatchByCaseSensitive

-- **Bericht**: `Column '%column;' in DataSet '%dataSetName;' cannot be found in physical SQL Database.
-Column matching is case-sensitive.
-Column '%columnInTable;' appears similar.
-Check the DataSet(s) configuration to proceed further.`

 ### <a name="error-code--sqlbatchwritetimeout"></a>Fout code: SqlBatchWriteTimeout

 - **Bericht**: `Timeouts in SQL write operation.`